Quantum channels and memory effects: Quantum Codes

-A suitable strategy to deal with completely correlated errors is represented by Noiseless Codes, also known as Decoherence Free Subspaces (DFS).
+On the other hand, a suitable strategy to deal with completely correlated errors is represented by Noiseless Codes, also known as Decoherence Free Subspaces (DFS).
 This is a `passive' quantum error correction method where the key idea is that of avoiding decoherence by encoding quantum information into special subspaces that are protected from the interaction with the environment by virtue of some specific dynamical symmetry \cite{PSE96,DG97,ZR97,LCW98,lidar03}.

-It turns out that a subspace $\mathcal{H}_{\text{DFS}}$ of $\mathcal{H}_Q$ is a DFS if and only if all Kraus operators, when restricted to $\mathcal{H}_{\text{DFS}}$, are equal, up to a multiplicative constant, to a given unitary transformation $U_{Q}^{\left( \text{DFS}\right)}$.
-In the case of imperfect initialization, i.e., state not initialized inside a DFS, in a suitable basis the matrix representation of the Kraus operators that describe the action of the channel is given by
+It turns out that a subspace $\mathcal{Q}$ is a DFS if and only if all Kraus operators, when restricted to $\mathcal{Q}$, are equal, up to a multiplicative constant, to a given unitary transformation $U_{Q}$.
+In the case of imperfect initialization, i.e., state not initialized inside a DFS, in a suitable basis the Kraus operators are described by a matrix of the form